Dynamics and leapfrogging phenomena of multiple helical vortices for 3D incompressible Euler equations: Introduction

 Global well-posedness for the Cauchy problem \eqref{HEuler} are well-understood after seminal works \cite{Abi, BLN, Du, ET, GZ0, JLN}.
 Nevertheless, similar as the 2D Euler equations, dynamics and long time behavior for solutions of \eqref{HEuler} remain unclear.
 In this paper, we will study dynamics of solutions to \eqref{HEuler} with concentrated initial vorticity.

-Inspired by the setting of initial data for vortex rings considered in \cite{BCM, BCM1, BCM2, BCM3, BM2}, we study the time evolution of an incompressible non-viscous fluid, in the case of helical symmetry without swirl, when the initial vorticity is supported and sharply concentrated in $N$ helices of radius of leading term $r_0$, thickness of order $ \varepsilon $, vorticity mass (in the cross section) of order $\frac{1}{|\ln \varepsilon|^2}$, and distance from each other of order $\frac{1}{|\ln \varepsilon|}$.
-To be precise, letting $x_0=(r_0,0)$ be a fixed point with $r_0\geq 0$ and $\varepsilon_0$ is small enough, we assume that the initial data satisfies the following assumptions:
+Inspired by the setting of initial data for vortex rings considered in \cite{BCM, BCM1, BCM2, BCM3, BM2}, we study the time evolution of an incompressible non-viscous fluid, in the case of helical symmetry without swirl, when the initial vorticity is supported and sharply concentrated in $N$ helices of radius of leading term $r_0$, thickness of order $ \varepsilon $, vorticity mass (in the cross section) of order $1/|\ln\varepsilon|^{1+b}$ with arbitrarily fixed $b\in\mathbb R$, and distance from each other of order $1/|\ln \varepsilon|$.
+We remark that our assumption on vorticity mass is extremely general due to the arbitrariness of the parameter $b$.
+In particular, taking $b=-1$, our results can be viewed as the evolution counterpart for interacting vortex helices as considered in \cite{GM}.

+To be precise, letting $x_0=(r_0,0)$ be a fixed point with $r_0\geq 0$ and $\varepsilon_0$ is small enough (will depend on $b$), we assume that the initial data satisfies the following assumptions:

 where each $\omega_i(x,0)$ has a definite sign, and satisfies the following assumptions

 and

 where $P_i^0\in \mathbb R^2$ ($i=1,\ldots, N$) are given points such that $P_i^0\not=P_j^0$ for $i,j\in\{ 1,\ldots, N \}$, $i\not=j$.